gyliu513/roadmap/k8s/example/kube-initializer-tutorial/medium-article.md

 It is recommended that you go through the blog https://ahmet.im/blog/initializers/ first before this tutorial, as this article is an extension of the previous one.

 ## PodPreset and Initializers
 Someone may think that the PodPreset also support injecting data into Kubernetes resources files, why bother to have customized initializers which require the customer write their own initializer.

-Some discussion about this topic can be found [here in Kubernetes dev mail list](https://groups.google.com/forum/#!searchin/kubernetes-dev/podpreset|sort:relevance/kubernetes-dev/r-y00XVl5Ug/8shh6QOeCQAJhttps://groups.google.com/forum/#!searchin/kubernetes-dev/podpreset|sort:relevance/kubernetes-dev/r-y00XVl5Ug/8shh6QOeCQAJ)
+Compared with PodPreset, the initializers can enable user have more customization logic for how to inject data to Kubernetes resources.

-Here are some takeaways from the above discussion:
+Here are some points for the best practice of PodPreset and Initializers:
 1) Initializers themselves are actually just a special case of generic webhook admission - they exist to make it easy to take existing Kubernetes controller client code and handle common actions.
 Making it easy to extend Kubernetes is important enough that we want many levels of flexibility.
 2) Cluster admins need to be careful about what initializers they install due to a) A buggy one could block everyone's ability to create things in the cluster. b) The initializers have lots of power, so the code needs to be trusted.
 3) PodPreset is a an initializer that someone wrote for you, which your cluster administrator can trust.